Tim Bentinck: Titles

 On the death of the 9th Duke of Portland in 1990, Bentinck's father Henry, his sixth cousin, succeeded to the earldom of Portland.
 In 1997 Tim succeeded his father.
-He took a seat in certain sittings of the House of Lords but made no speeches (nor questions) before losing the right and not standing for selective internal election, under the House of Lords Act 1999.
+He took a seat in certain sittings of the House of Lords but made no speeches (nor ask any questions) before losing the right to remain due to the House of Lords Act 1999.
+He did not stand for election under the 1999 Act.

 On 29 December 1732, the Hon.
 William Bentinck, Baron Bentinck of the Duchy of Guelders (second surviving son of Hans Willem Bentinck), was made a Count of the Holy Roman Empire as Count (Graf) Bentinck, by Imperial Letters Patent of Ferdinand I, Holy Roman Emperor.
-This title also vests in him.
-Under the Royal Warrant of 27 April 1932 on Foreign Titles the dispensation granted by Queen Victoria to use the title and daughters' styles socially in Great Britain was rescinded beyond any living heirs, the last of which were Bentinck's late father and aunt.
+This title also vests in Timothy Bentinck.
+Under a Royal Warrant of 27 April 1932 on Foreign Titles, the dispensation granted by Queen Victoria to use the title and daughters' styles socially in Great Britain was rescinded beyond any living heirs, the last of whom were Bentinck's late father and aunt.